tangingw/python_sqlclient/README.md

 ## Things to Do

-1. Write the test case
+1. Write the test case (In Progress)
-2. Write the data visualization
+2. Write the data visualization (In Progress)
 3. Make the module more scalable and extensible
 4. Consider Asynchronous approach (thanks go to [Christoforus](https://www.facebook.com/totoganteng))
 5. Finish the test for: